ACodes3/telegram-bot/server/README.md

     REACT_APP_STRIPE_PRIVATE_KEY=your_stripe_private_key
     ```

-4. **Set environment variables and deploy on Vercel:**
+4. **Set environment variables and deploy on Render:**

-   Go to the [Vercel dashboard](https://vercel.com/), click Add Project, select repository and choose the server branch, click on deploy, add the environment variables `TOKEN` and `REACT_APP_STRIPE_PRIVATE_KEY` under the "Build & Deploy" settings finally, navigate to the site.
+   Go to the [Render dashboard](https://dashboard.render.com//), click Add Project, select repository and choose the server branch, click on deploy, add the environment variables `TOKEN` and `REACT_APP_STRIPE_PRIVATE_KEY` under the "Build & Deploy" settings finally, navigate to the site.

 ### Testing the Bot